 A voice is as distinctive and personal as a face.
 The human voice is one of the most palpable ways identity is manifested.
-We are all aware that a friend is at once known by a few words on the phone.
-At a philosophical level it has been observed that with the sound of a voice, "the other stands before me."24.
-A fortiori, these observations hold true of singing, especially singing by a singer of renown.
+We are all aware that a friend is at once known by a few words on the phone. . . .
 The singer manifests herself in the song.
-To impersonate her voice is to pirate her identity.25
+To impersonate her voice is to pirate her identity.